sheldonhull/sheldonhull.hugo/content/blog/2013-04-30-installing-ssms-2012-all-by-it's-lonesome.md

 date: "2013-04-30T00:00:00Z"
 tags:
 - sql-server
-title: Installing SSMS 2012 all by it's lonesome
+title: "Installing SSMS 2012 all by it's lonesome"
+slug: "Installing SSMS 2012 all by it's lonesome"
 ---

 SQL Server Management Studio (SSMS) is not offered as a standalone download on MSDN.
 Installation requires the user to download the sql server installation package and choose to install only this single feature.
 For developers, SQL Developer edition is a great choice.